 The private community of Son Vida rests high in the hills above Palma at a height overlooking breath-taking views of the sea and city.
 Drive through the 24hr patrolled entrance and you’ll soon see why Son Vida is a magnet for buying luxury property.
 Europe’s top architects, and landscapers are accustomed to executing their most progressive work here.
 Investors will arrive with substantial financial backing in Son Vida meaning that when construction projects are carried out, they reach exceptional standards.
-Just look at what companies like Llull Sastre are doing, their work composes of some of the most energy-efficient luxury villas in Mallorca.
+Just look at what construction companies like Llull Sastre are doing, their work composes of some of the most energy-efficient luxury villas in Mallorca.
 In turn, this has created a smart catalogue of property and sharp spike in buying interest.
 The number of transactions has almost doubled in the last five years, according to real estate agents Engel & Völkers.

 Cutting-edge technology meshed with the latest in design mean that properties here are sold for millions.
 Or rather tens of millions when you consider properties like The Chameleon House (entirely comprised of LED lighting) which resemble nothing else on Mallorca.
 Dream big in Son Vida and you’ll find a property that matches.
 Think infinity pools, underground garages, helicopter pads, outdoor cinemas and basement saunas.
 There are no limits to what you’ll find behind its gated driveways, particularly when you consider its strong celebrity appeal.
 Sightings of Claudia Schiffer and Pedro Almodóvar in the area set the tone for what kind of neighbours you might have in Son Vida.

 Only in Son Vida will you find Mallorca’s best golf courses and most exclusive villas.
 Find out more in this informative guide by resident herself, Helen Cummins.